JiaweiXue/NMFD_GNN/README.md

 ## NMFD-GNN = the physics module (the λ-trapezoidal MFD) + the machine learning module (the graph convolutional network)
 * The λ-trapezoidal MFD was proposed by the following study:
 * Ambühl, et al. (2020).
 A functional form with a physical meaning for the macroscopic fundamental diagram.
-Transportation Research Part B: Methodological.
+Transportation Research Part B.
 <p align="center">
   <img src="https://github.com/JiaweiXue/NMFD_GNN/blob/main/figure/method.png" width="500">
 </p>